fresh2dev/ShinyStudio/README.md

 Using the provided template, you can assign users to the following groups with tiered access:

-  - **readers**: can only view content from “Apps & Reports”, “Documents”, and “Personal”.
+  - **viewers**: can only view content from “Apps & Reports”, “Documents”, and “Personal”.
-  - **admins**: can view all site content and develop content with RStudio and VS Code.
+  - **developers**: can view all site content and develop content with RStudio and VS Code.
-  - **superadmins**: can view and develop site content across multiple instances of ShinyStudio.
+  - **administrators**: can view and develop site content across multiple instances of ShinyStudio.
 Can also manage *all* user files.

 Review the [ShinyProxy configuration documentation](https://www.shinyproxy.io/configuration/) for all